FitzwilliamMuseum/egyptiancoffins/_pop-ups/Egypt_again.md

-As we ended 2023 and kicked off 2024 with these very diverse, thought-provoking, inspiring Pop-Ups, we are looking forward to plan more of them and collaborate with more museums and museum professionals, entities and individuals who are interested in taking history and heritage out to people where they least expect find it!
+As we ended 2023 and kicked off 2024 with these very diverse, thought-provoking, inspiring Pop-Ups, we are looking forward to planning more of them and collaborating with more museums and museum professionals, entities and individuals who are interested in taking history and heritage out to people where they least expect find it!